skpabba/restful-gs-spark/README.md

 Steps to run this example
 * Clone the project to your local folder
-* Install GigaSpaces jars into your local repository using the installmavenrep.sh script
+* Install GigaSpaces jars into your local repository using the gigaspaces-xap-premium-xxx-ga/tools/maven/installmavenrep.sh/bat script
 * Run "mvn package" inside the gs-spark project
 * Run "mvn jetty:run" inside the gs-spark project